akashdhruv/CodeScribe/README.rst

  Key Features
 **************

--  Incremental Translation: Translate Fortran codebase into C++ incrementally, creating Fortran-C layers for seamless interoperability.
+*  Incremental Translation: Translate Fortran codebase into C++ incrementally, creating Fortran-C layers for seamless interoperability.

    |fig1|

--  Custom Prompts: Automatically generate prompts for generative AI to assist with the conversion process.
+*  Custom Prompts: Automatically generate prompts for generative AI to assist with the conversion process.

--  Language Model Integration: Leverage LLMs through the Transformers API to refine the translation and improve accuracy.
+*  Language Model Integration: Leverage LLMs through the Transformers API to refine the translation and improve accuracy.

    |fig2|

--  Fortran-C Interfaces: Generate the necessary interface layers between Fortran and C++ for easy function and subroutine conversion.
+*  Fortran-C Interfaces: Generate the necessary interface layers between Fortran and C++ for easy function and subroutine conversion.

+*******************
+ Statement of Need
+*******************

+In scientific computing, translating legacy Fortran codebases to C++ is necessary to leverage modern libraries and ensure performance portability across various heterogeneous high-performance computing (HPC) platforms.
+However, bulk translation of entire codebases often results in broken functionality and unmanageable complexity.
+Incremental translation, which involves creating Fortran-C layers, testing, and iteratively converting the code, is a more practical approach.
+Code-Scribe supports this process by automating the creation of these interfaces and assisting with generative AI to improve efficiency and accuracy, ensuring that performance and functionality are maintained throughout the conversion.

 **************
  Installation